awslabs/aws-well-architected-labs/content/Cost/100_Labs/100_1_AWS_Account_Setup/3_CUR.md

 12. Paste in the following Lambda code, replace the following strings with the values of your accounts:

- - **Master Account Name**: The owner account name - the account email without the @companyname, they will get FULL_CONTROL permissions
+ - **management Account Name**: The owner account name - the account email without the @companyname, they will get FULL_CONTROL permissions
- - **Master Canonical ID**: The owner canonical ID, to get the Canonical ID, refer to: https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html
+ - **management Canonical ID**: The owner canonical ID, to get the Canonical ID, refer to: https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html
  - **Linked Account Name**: The cost optimization account name - the account email without the @companyname, they will get READ permissions
  - **Linked Account Canonical ID**: The cost optimization account canonical ID